Jebder/Wordle-Helper/README.md

-# Wordle-Solve
+# Wordle-Helper

-A cute, helpful take on the Wordle game :)
+A cute, helper for the Wordle game :)